Indicator 7: Percent of preschool children aged 3 through 5 with IEPs who demonstrate improved:

 Indicator 7 Data Collection System

-The Indicator 7 Child Outcomes Application accessed through the Special Education Web Portal is used to report child outcomes.
-The application access is limited to authorized users.
+The Indicator 7 Child Outcomes Application is available through the Special Education Web Portal.
+Application access is limited to authorized users.

 - Child Outcomes Ages 3‐5 Decision Tree, November 2016